- About Us

 - Research Description

 My laboratory is interested in understanding how defects in glycosylation lead to birth defects.
 In particular, our studies focus on understanding why it is so important to add an O-linked glucose-fucose disaccharide to the thrombospondin type I repeat (TSR) protein fold.
 The disaccharide is added to TSRs through the cooperative action of two enzymes, Protein O-fucosyltransferase 2 (POFUT2) and beta -3-glucosyltransferase (B3GLCT).
 POFUT2 recognizes its consensus sequence in properly folded TSRs and adds fucose.
 B3GLCT then adds glucose to form the unusual Glucose-beta1-3Fucose disaccharide.
 The POFUT2 consensus sequence is present in only 49 TSR-containing proteins.
-The vast majority of these targets are secreted proteins that modulate a variety of extracellular matrix properties that range from modulating cell signaling to tissue flexibility.
+The vast majority of these targets are secreted proteins that modulate a variety of extracellular matrix properties that range from modulating cell signaling to tissue flexibility (reviewed in 3).

-Our mouse Pofut2 and B3glct knockout and conditional knockout studies identify a key role for the disaccharide during gastrulation (1) and axis elongation (2) as well as in development of the eye, brain, palate, heart, and musculoskeletal system (unpublished).
+Our mouse Pofut2 and B3glct knockout and conditional knockout studies identify a key role for the disaccharide during gastrulation (1) and axis elongation (2) as well as in development of the eye, brain (hydrocephalus), palate, and craniofacial/skeletal system (4).
 In humans, loss-of-function mutations in B3GLCT cause in Peters Plus Syndrome (PPS), a congenital disorder characterized by abnormalities in the eye, face, long bones, and digits.
 Children affected by PPS, often also have developmental delay, cleft palate, and abnormalities in the heart and urogenital system.
 Our current studies focus on identifying target proteins responsible for the birth defects in B3glct knockout mice, and determining whether loss of the disaccharide affects the folding and trafficking of the target protein.
 In addition, we want to determine how loss of the sugars affects the function of target proteins and influences tissue interactions and properties of the extracellular matrix.

 In isolation, the birth defects that we observe in the mouse B3glct mutants are some of the most common birth defects in humans.
 This observation suggests that defects in glycosylation of POFUT2 targets or mutations in the target proteins themselves could be cause of the congenital abnormalities in humans.
 Our mouse studies will provide a foundation for future studies that will evaluate whether the severity and frequency of mouse B3glct mutant abnormalities is influenced by maternal health and nutrition and/or genetic factors.
 Combined, the outcome of these studies has the potential to make an impact on reducing common birth defects such as hydrocephalus!